Ghost-Drive/ghost-node/README.md

 ## GxD Network Description (P2P)

 GhostDrive provides a robust solution for secure data storage through the implementation of encryption and network verification protocols.
 The fundamental shift that GhostDrive facilitates is a foundational trustless assurance of privacy with complete traceability enabled by utility encryption tokens.
 GhostDrive is designed to run on almost any smart contract blockchain, including Solana, Ethereum, Polygon, Binance Smart Chain, or a private server network.
-However, its functionality is always facilitated by the GXD Utility Encryption Token, the underlying token of the GXD Network.
+However, its functionality is always facilitated by the GXD Token, the underlying token of the GXD Network.

 Support of the node layer and data storage for the GhostDrive ecosystem is done through validation by the network of GXD token holders.
 GXD tokens serve as Proof of Security for the encryption and transmission of files, including:
 - Proof of storage space